utr1903/monitoring-lambda-with-opentelemetry/README.md

 - parses the `bucket` and `key` from the message
 - gets the custom object from that bucket
-- marks it checked as follows:
+- marks it checked by setting the field `isChecked` to true as follows:
   - ```json
     {
       "item": "test",